msolefonte/vco-framework/README.md

 ## Acknowledgments

 * Special thanks to all the users that have supported the development economically.
-* Special thanks to [Vandy](https://github.com/chadvandy) for its support during the development.
-* Thanks to all the modders of the **Da Modding Den** Discord for their knowledge and experience.
+* Special thanks to all the modders of the **Da Modding Den** Discord for their knowledge and experience.